DigDat

-Nathan Tokosi (born 10 November 1999), known professionally as DigDat, is a British rapper from Deptford, London.
+Nathan Tokosi (born 10 November 1999), known professionally as DigDat, is a British rapper and convicted criminal from Deptford, London.
 His single "Air Force" peaked at number 20 on the UK Singles Chart following the release of the remix featuring Krept and Konan and K-Trap; this was the first time one of his tracks had entered the top 20.
 His next single, "No Cap" with Loski, peaked at number 51.

+On 27 January 2026, Tokosi was sentenced to life with a minimum term of 24 years for the attempted murder of Daniel Offei-Ntow, who died in January 2026 from circumstances unrelated to the shooting.

 Career

 2018–2020: Beginnings and Ei8ht Mile

 Tokosi began rapping in 2018, under the name "DigDat".
 He gained recognition with his single "Air Force", which entered the UK Singles Chart at number 93 in September 2018.
 A remix of the track with features from Krept and Konan and K Trap was released in the following months; the track then peaked at number 20 in December 2018.

 He released his debut album, Ei8ht Mile, on 17 January 2020, including features from K Trap, D-Block Europe, Tee Grizzley, Aitch, and others.
 It peaked at number 12 on the UK Albums Chart.